-^a SMEs refer to growers with an annual production of less than 1,000 tons.
-Data for 1985 and 1996 from Santa Catarina State Census, as cited in Boeing (1998); data for 1991 from Hentschke (1994).

-5 SMEs refer to growers with less than 100 planted hectares.
+- a SMEs refer to growers with an annual production of less than 1,000 tons.
+Data for 1985 and 1996 from Santa Catarina State Census, as cited in Boeing (1998); data for 1991 from Hentschke (1994). - b SMEs refer to growers with less than 100 planted hectares.
 The first row is the share of SMEs in the total irrigated area in PJ, not just for mangoes and grapes.
 These data are included since no time series are available that pertain specifically to mangoes and grapes.
 Data are for Senador Nilo Coelho Irrigation Project, the largest among CODEVASF's six projects in PJ.
-Unless otherwise noted, data for 1985 and 1988 from Miranda (1989), 1996 from Alves da Silva et al. (1996), and for 2002 from www.codevasf.gov.br/produtos/pro_senadornilocoelho.htm.

-Data from interview with director of EMBRAPA Semi-Árido.

-Data from interview with grape consultant in Petrolina.
+Unless otherwise noted, data for 1985 and 1988 from Miranda (1989), 1996 from Alves da Silva et al. (1996), and for 2002 from www.codevasf.gov.br/produtos/pro\senadornilocoelho.htm. - C Data from interview with director of EMBRAPA Semi-Árido. - d Data from interview with grape consultant in Petrolina. - e SMEs refer to growers with less than 300 planted hectares.
+Data from own fieldwork, as presented in Gomes (1999).